baselime/docs/observability-reference-language/reference/alerts.md

 #### query

 The `query` parameter is a reference to an ORL query that defines the data to be monitored for the alert.
-It is specified as a string in the format `!ref query_name`, where `query_name` is the name of the ORL query.
+It is specified as a string in the format `!ref query_id`, where `query_id` is the id of the ORL query.

 Example: